larry-k88/PY101/study_guides/study_guide.md

 ### List operators: +

++ will be reassignment
-+ this will combine the lists:
++ this will combine the lists

         list1 = [1, 2, 3]
         list2 = [4, 5, 6]